Engagement · Education / K-12 · Lower Manhattan, NY

 If higher uptime is important for school operations, evaluate a more resilient design: internet failover, gateway redundancy, more resilient switch design, and better-defined recovery / backup procedures.

 Stabilized in one visit.
-Documented on the way out.

 The wireless plane was stabilized in a single visit.
 Faulty radios were isolated where they would have continued to destabilize the controller’s view of the network, and transmit power was re-tuned on the surviving APs to relieve the co-channel interference left behind by the over-dense footprint.